 Saitou paused in his long stride, and, turning again, retraced his steps up the hill.
-There was a look in his eyes that frightened and bewildered Sano: it was a feral, irate, erotic look that heated him even further despite the winter night.
-He took a step back as Saitou advanced all the way up to him and seized his wrist.
-“Ahou,” Saitou growled, and unexpectedly punched him hard in the stomach.
+There was a glitter in his eyes that frightened and bewildered Sano: a feral, irate, erotic look that heated him even further despite the winter night.
+He took a step back as Saitou advanced all the way to him and seized his wrist.
+“Ahou,” Saitou growled, and unexpectedly punched him in the gut.
 As Sano crumpled, the officer caught him, lifting him by one side of the coat he’d bought for him last month.
 “Is this what you want?” he demanded angrily, and proceeded to crush Sano’s mouth with his own.

 “I see you can be brought to reason.”
 Saitou smirked, but the expression was devoid of any enjoyment.
 “There’s nothing gentle about me,” he said.
 Preparing to depart once again, he added, “I’d probably just end up killing you.”

 Sano jumped to his feet, angrier than before.
 “You think I care?!” he shouted.
 “You think it fucking makes a difference to me if you wanna beat me up?
 Well, if that’s what gets you off it’s fine with me, but you don’t think I can handle it, do you?
 It’s always the same thing with you: I’m not strong enough.
 Well, dammit, Saitou, I’m strong enough to handle whatever you dish out as long as…” Saitou showed no signs of responding or returning. “…as long as you love me,” Sano finished dully.